gkocyigit/cognito-lambda/README.md

 - POST /create : Creates the account in Cognito and creates account in DynamoDB with the given `data`
 - GET /account-detail: Authenticates the user from Cognito using `Authorization` header and returns the account details from DynamoDB

+Sample requests are added as a postman collection in `postman-collection.json` file

 ## Deploying

 ```